 So, while the homeowner will organise a raffle to attract a sale, the winner also needs to understand what happens next.

-Essentially, if you are the winner of a property raffle, and then sell your current home straightaway it’s unlikely there would be capital gains tax for you to pay.
+Essentially, if you are the winner, and then sell your current home straightaway it’s unlikely there would be capital gains tax for you to pay.

 However, you will need to take legal advice to ensure you don’t get handed a CGT bill at a future date.

 There’s no doubt that a property raffle may attract attention because you stand the chance of winning a dream home.

 Indeed, there is one organisation advertising a property raffle regularly on TV with a promise of a dream home and this will be raising money for a well-known charity.

 - The repairs and maintenance costs for a dream home that you win;

 - It’s unlikely that the property will have had a property survey carried out;

 - There may be outstanding bills to pay on the property;

 - You may still need to pay stamp duty;